 5 Things to do in Providence, Rhode Island

 Providence, the largest city in Rhode Island, is the ideal destination for a summer or winter vacation.
 Located only an hour and a half from Boston, a weekend trip is easily accessible.
-Great restaurants, shopping, and a plethora of outdoor recreation opportunities await you in the capitol city.
+Great local restaurants, boutique shopping, and a plethora of outdoor recreation opportunities await you in the capitol city.
 Check out my Top 5 Things to do in Providence!